x1nixmzeng/Explor3r/README.md

 ## Experimental

-This is a very incomplete project with almost no functionality of value.
-Research is based on the official demo.
+This project is still in the early stage of development and makes some pretty bold assumptions on the data format.
+Also, my research contribution is limited to the official demo.

 ## Download